ldtcooper/jQuery-lite/README.md

 `.attr(Object)` will assign many attributes to each element in the selection, with the keys being the attributes names and the values being the values.

+#### .removeAttr()
+Removes attributes from selected elements and returns the original selection.

+`.removeAttr(String)` will remove the named attribute from each element of the selection.

+`.removeAttr(Array)` will remove all of the attributes in the array from each element of the selection.

 #### .addClass()
 Adds classes to the selected elements and returns the original selection.